 Today I wanted to share a few favorite lessons for Presidents’ Day.
 There are so many free ones out there that I decided to choose just a few that looked especially interesting for middle school or upper elementary language arts teachers.
 So I’m going with a theme of “the Mount Rushmore presidents,” and sharing one favorite lesson for each of the four presidents.

 Among just these four lessons, there is a big variety of topics and activities.
 The George Washington lesson focuses on symbolism and creating a visual presentation.
-The Jefferson lesson is about writing a short story with Monticello as its setting.
+The Jefferson lesson compares and contrasts Jefferson’s views about hot topics of his day with Alexander Hamilton’s.
 The lesson about Lincoln is all about his memorable words, and the Roosevelt activity compares issues of his day with issues of today.

 George Washington – A Symbol of Our Country